Europe eyes smartphone location data to stem virus spread

 An AT&T spokesperson said the company was not sharing real-time location tracking with U.S. government virus-trackers.
 Sprint declined to comment and Verizon did not immediately respond to a query.

-Contact-tracing apps being considered by European governments would, like Israel's effort, go well beyond what those governments are currently getting from wireless carriers to identify "hot spots" of disease and human concentration.

-Authorities at the epicenter of Italy's outbreak have been using carrier data to highlight where people are ignoring stay-at-home orders.
-Data collected for Italian officials in the hard-hit northern state of Lombardy, for instance, apparently does not allow them to identify individuals, but did show that 30% of phone users were out moving around over the weekend.

-While legal safeguards exist in most democracies to protect digital privacy, the danger of the coronavirus could quickly compel policymakers to ignore them.
+Israel's effort and the newly announced Czech initiative go well beyond what Europe's governments are currently getting from wireless carriers to identify "hot spots" of disease and human concentration.
+While legal safeguards exist in most democracies to protect digital privacy, the danger of the coronavirus could quickly compel policymakers to override them.

 On Friday, the European Union's Data Protection Authority cautiously endorsed putting privacy on pause during the public health emergency.

 Italy's Lazio region, which includes Rome and is home to 5.9 million people, rolled out a voluntary app over the weekend to assist people placed under quarantine or who think they've been in contact with others infected by the coronavirus.
 Privacy advocates worry that such apps can be used to track people.
 Poland has introduced a more intrusive app — its instructions say it's voluntary — to enforce 14-day quarantine for an estimated 80,000 people.
+Privacy advocates are concerned that it will fill a government database with the geo-located photos it compels users to take.

+Jens Wille, CEO of the Hamburg digital mapping company UbiLabs, developed an opt-in app prototype for contact tracing that he said German officials evaluated but chose not to adopt.
+Officials at the Robert Koch Institute, which is managing the country's COVID-19 response, told the AP they did not yet have anything to say on the issue.
+"They are working on something," said Wille.

+The chief executive of the innovation arm of Britain's National Health Service, Matthew Gould, said in a statement that his office was "looking at whether app-based solutions might be helpful in tracking and managing coronavirus, and we have assembled expertise from inside and outside the organisation to do this as rapidly as possible."

 In South Korea, a compulsory app enforces self-isolation for those ordered to maintain it.
 Anyone violating quarantine could face a $8,400 fine or up to a year in prison.
 Taiwan and Singapore also use smartphone apps to enforce quarantines via "electronic fences" that alert authorities when someone moves out of quarantine.
 Hong Kong health authorities use electronic wristbands to monitor all overseas travelers ordered into self-isolation.

 Italy's minister of technological innovation, Paola Pisano, said in an interview Monday that a government task force is putting out a request for tracking-app candidates on Tuesday and expects to evaluate them by the end of the week.

-Pisano said she expects Italy's app to be voluntary.
-One-sixth of Italy's 60 million people don't use the internet, she said, and older people — those most susceptible to being killed by the virus — are generally disinclined to download a new app.
+Pisano said she expects Italy's app to be voluntary and for the government to protect individual privacy.
+One-sixth of Italy's 60 million people don't use the internet, she said, and older people — those most susceptible to being killed by the virus — are generally disinclined to download a new app, and might rebel if forced to do so.

-Europeans are closely examining the South Korean model of contact tracing, which involves the use of personal information including immigration, public transportation and credit-card records in addition to location-tracking GPS data.
+Europeans are closely examining the South Korean model of contact tracing, which involves the use of personal information such as immigration, public transportation and credit-card records in addition to location-tracking GPS data.

 But the Korean government disclosed so much ostensibly anonymous personal data that digital sleuths were able to identify virus carriers based on such information as where patients visited just before testing positive.
-Some people even used the data to track alleged marital infidelity.
-On Friday, South Korea's Centers for Disease Control and Prevention said it was drafting new guidelines on data release to scale back on such abuses.
+Some people boycotted businesses, stigmatized carriers and even used the data to track alleged marital infidelity.
+On Friday, South Korea's Centers for Disease Control and Prevention said it was drafting new guidelines to scale back such abuses.

 Michael Parker, an ethicist on an Oxford University team, said people are more likely to contact-tracing app if they're not coerced — and the greater the participation the better the odds of identifying 'hot spots' and containing the virus.

-Note: EDITOR'S NOTE: This story has been updated to CORRECT that K Health says it does not share information with the government.